-I am a post-doctoral researcher in the Astrophysics group at Warwick, starting in January 2014.
+I am a post-doctoral researcher in the Astrophysics group at Warwick, starting in January 2014 having obtained my PhD at Liverpool John Moores University.
 My research is concerned primarily with observing the transient sky and revealing the culprits of these luminous events.
 I have particular interest in constraining the progenitors of core-collapse supernovae through observations of their explosions and the environments they inhabit within their hosts.
-Alongside this I study unusual or peculiar SNe, the progenitors of which are poorly understood, in the hopes of constraining models.
+Alongside this I study unusual or peculiar SNe, the progenitors of which are poorly understood..

 Some money plots